Welcome to another CardPointe training video blog post.

-If you haven’t seen the introduction to the CardPointe Hosted Payment page editor video yet, check the links in the description to see it.
+If you haven’t seen the introduction to the CardPointe Hosted Payment page editor video yet take a minute to watch it.

-The customizations we’re going to review today are:
+Here’s the customizations that we’re going to review.

 In addition, In this section, I’ll show you how to format the text that you add to custom font size, font color, and how to make some of the text bold to match and layout that you need.

-And #3 is the addition of a Terms and Conditions agreement box, which is accomplished by using the dropdown section under the Optional Input Fields.
+Number 3: The addition of a Payment Security agreement box, which is accomplished by using the dropdown section under the Optional Input Fields.